Translate This Page

 Return the completed application forms to us with a US $50 application fee.
 Your check must be drawn on a US bank.
 Please do not send cash!
 We do not offer fee waivers.
 Notify ETS to send your official TOEFL score here (institution code = 6866), your Pearson Test of English Academic (PTE-A) score or your official IELTS score sent and notify your previous schools to send official transcripts.
 Documents not in English should be accompanied by an attested English translation.
 Once you are admitted, we will send you an official acceptance letter, I-20 or appropriate visa information, and arrival and housing information.
 To reserve a room in one of our residence halls, you will be expected to pay a housing deposit.
 You will not have to pay tuition until you actually arrive and register for classes.
 Tuition and campus housing can be paid in four installments throughout the semester.

 You should apply one year before you plan to start your studies here.
-Application deadlines are April 1 for a graduate applicant (May 31 for an undergraduate applicant) for a fall term, October 1 for a spring term, and March 1 for a summer term.
+For International students applying from outside of the United States the application deadlines are June 1 for fall term, and October 1 for spring term.
+For International students applying inside the United States the application deadlines are August 1 for fall term, and December 1 for spring term.
+The summer session deadline is March 1.
 We would like to have your application much earlier, though, especially if you are seeking a scholarship or graduate assistantship.
 We have “rolling admissions,” that is, you can be admitted for fall (August), spring (January), or summer (May or July) for most majors.
 We will process your application as soon as it is received.
 If we need additional information or documents, we will notify you immediately.
 You should register to take the TOEFL exam as soon as you decide to study in the United States unless English is your native language or you have an earned U.S. master’s degree.

 These documents are needed to consider you for admission: